-The tips outlined below are simple yet essential techniques to engage and retain employees.
+Although your company culture is based on the actions of your entire organization, your HR manager or someone in your HR department will likely be in charge of maintaining it.
+The tips outlined below are simple yet essential techniques to engage and retain the best employees.
 Follow them to create a strong company culture.

 Promoting personal development and success creates a positive company culture.
 You should focus on individual talents and goals to keep employees happy and inspired.
 If employees are engaged, they’re more likely to perform efficiently and be motivated to do so.
 However, according to a report by Gallup, only one-third of employees are engaged at work.
 Fifty-one percent are not engaged, and another 13% are actively disengaged.

 Make sure you are supportive of your workers and their performance.
 As a leader, you should make sure your team members feel their work is valued.
 This will reduce voluntary turnover and improve employee retention.

-Additionally, treat your employees like humans – they have personal lives and should not feel pressured to stay late or be available for contact after hours.
+Additionally, your employees have personal lives and should not feel pressured to stay late or be available for contact after hours.
 Overwhelming them will impact the quality of their work, which ultimately impacts your company’s bottom line.
 It’s difficult for workers to perform efficiently if they are stressed or anxious, struggling to achieve a work-life balance.

 If you are not communicating clearly with your employees, and they don’t know about core values or any company changes, your business is at risk for many issues.
 For instance, employees may feel indifferent or passionless because they aren’t involved in major company decisions.

-Without communication, employees also won't know how they're performing or if they need to improve in certain areas.
+Without communication, employees also won’t know how they’re performing or if they need to improve in certain areas.
 This can cause confidence issues, and employees may feel too timid to take risks or be creative.
-They may also feel intimidated when speaking up, instead keeping quiet when they want to pitch an idea or ask questions about a task.
+They may also feel intimidated when speaking up.
+Instead, they keep quiet when they want to pitch an idea or ask questions about a task.